 The top-end competition at the front of the race is always hotly contested, but the majority of skiers are on the less-competitive end of the spectrum.
-Many people use the event as a chance to get outside with friends for some social skiing.
+Many people use the race as a chance to get outside with friends for some social skiing.

 Its a bad deal, I know.
 Because how can you blame your wax for that slow time if its done perfectly.
+Expect some lines.

-This will be the third year the race is preceded by a Junior Oosik.
+This will be the fourth year the race is preceded by a Junior Oosik.
 Kids ages 5-12 can join in the fun by participating in a shortened 3km version of the Oosik while the crowd cheers them on.
-Children can be registered for free by an adult at the Hangar.
-The start is at the same spot at the Oosik around 10:15 AM, Talkeetna time and comes with their own feed station donated by the Flying Squirrel.
+Children can be registered for free by an adult at the Hangar from 9AM - 10AM.
+Each 1-2 child(ren) has/have to bring 1 volunteer parent!
+The start is at 10:15AM (Talkeetna time) at the Gravel Pit (mile 11 on Talkeetna Spur rd) and does part of the adult Oosik, and comes with their own feed station donated by the Flying Squirrel.

 Feed Stations/Finish Snack

 The finish line skiers-only feed station is this year catered by Flying Squirrel and provides 2 kinds of soup and their homemade bread.
 Beautiful downtown Talkeetna has plenty of eateries for your dinner at night.

 The award ceremony will be held at 7PM in the Village Park.
 There are cash prizes for the winners and plenty of sponsored doorprices for the rest.
 Please bring your Oosik doorprice coupon to enter the drawing.